-Students who wish to bring a service animal to campus are strongly encouraged to partner with the Learning Support and Disability Services Department, especially if other academic accommodations are required.
-Additionally, students who plan to live in on-campus housing are strongly encouraged to inform Residence Life and Bon Appétit Food Services that they plan to have a service animal with them in student housing.
-Advance notice of a service animal for on-campus housing may allow more flexibility in meeting a student's specific requests for housing.
+Students who wish to bring a Service Animal to campus are strongly encouraged to partner with the Department of Accessibility & Learning Excellence, especially if other academic accommodations are required.
+Additionally, students who plan to live in on-campus housing are strongly encouraged to inform the Office of Residence Life and Bon Appétit Food Services that they plan to have a Service Animal with them in student housing.
+Advance notice of a Service Animal for on-campus housing may allow more flexibility in meeting a student's specific requests for housing.

 Handlers are responsible for any damage or injuries caused by their animals and must take appropriate precautions to prevent property damage or injury.
-The cost of care, necessary arrangements, and responsibilities for the well-being of an assistance animal are the sole responsibility of the handler at all times.
+The cost of care, necessary arrangements, and responsibilities for the well-being of an assistance animal are the sole responsibility of the Handler at all times.